Free Rent Increase Notice Templates (U.S.) | Word – PDF

 The proposed increase

-The proposed increase section of the form may detail a variety of options that the tenant has for accepting the continued leasing of their property.
+This section may detail a variety of options that the tenant has for accepting the continued leasing of their property.
 In some cases, landlords offer only one option (usually a yearly lease), but many have different terms for different lengths of the lease.

 Some of these terms are:

-• Rent increase amount – A straightforward explanation of the proposed increase in rent from what the tenant is currently paying
+• Increase amount – A straightforward explanation of the proposed increase in rent from what the tenant is currently paying

-• Current rent amount – This will show the amount that the tenant is currently paying, but you may also want to include some relevant information about the rental prices for similar properties in the area nearby.
-The reason for doing this is to help show the tenant that they may, in fact, have a fairly good deal set up with you at this time.
+• Current amount – This will show the amount that the tenant is currently paying, but you may also want to include some relevant information about the rates for similar properties in the area nearby.
+The reason for doing this is to help show the tenant that they may, in fact, have a fairly good deal set up with you.
 They may not want to move so quickly to leave if they know that they are getting a reasonable offer as it stands.

-• Notice period – Describe again the amount of time you are giving the tenant as notice of the rent increase.
+• Notice period – Describe again the amount of time you are giving the tenant to respond.
 This allows the tenant enough time to decide what they want to do.

-This section may also include information on different payment forms accepted and where tenants can pay their rent, such as online, in person, or by mail.
+This section may also include information on the different payment forms accepted and where tenants can pay, such as online, in person, or by mail.
 At the end of the notice, describe your willingness to respond to the tenant’s queries.

 Closing

-The closing of the rent increase notice should include the signature of the landlord, property manager, or property owner and the date.
+The closing should include the signature of the landlord, property manager, or property owner and the date.

 Speak with your attorney to ensure property notification and response processes are within local laws and customs guidelines.
-The attorney can guide you through the timeline process and advise how long to keep digital copies of rent increase notifications and tenant responses.
+The attorney can guide you through the timeline process and advise on how long to keep digital copies of such notifications and tenant responses.

 Rent Increase Notice Template